Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 - `import Rtlex` imports: `Stream`, `stream`, `stream0`, `yyLex`, `rules`, `($$)`, `rule`, `yyReturn`, `yyAccept`, and `yyReject`.

 - The `analyzer` consists of three sections, `stream`, `yyLex`, and `rules`, separated by `$$` operator.
+Each section is actually a [coroutine](https://en.wikipedia.org/wiki/Coroutine) that interacts with each other by sending and receiving each input character and the result of match (if successful) with the given character, using `yield` and `resume`, which are not exported by default because they are to be used only internally.
+The `$$` operator plays the role of binding those three coroutines.

+- The `stream` is the first and upper coroutine, which introduces an input stream to read in and passes each character from the input to the other coroutines, `yyLex` and `rules`.
+It takes two arguments, `r0` and a string. `r0` is a result value that will finally be returned by `analyzer` when the input stream is reached to the end.
+The type of `r0` can be any user-determined type `r`, which is specified in the type signature `analyzer :: m r`.
+The string denotes a list of characters that will be served as the input stream.
+If other kind of stream is preferred than a simple list of characters, we can have any instance of `Stream` class and use it with the more generic `stream0` instead of `stream`.

-Each section is actually implemented as a [coroutine](https://en.wikipedia.org/wiki/Coroutine) that interacts with each other internally using `yield` (and `resume`), and the `$$` operator plays the role of binding those coroutines.
-The second and middle coroutine `yyLex` acts as a proxy between the upper and the lower coroutines, and reads in each input character from the input stream and passes it to `rules` below.
+- The second and middle coroutine `yyLex` acts as a proxy between the upper and the lower coroutines, and reads in each input character from the input stream and passes it to `rules` below.
 The third and lower coroutine `rules` tries to match each rule in its rules list with the passed character, and if a rule has the pattern that matches with the input up to the given character it runs the action of the rule and reports the result from the action to `yyLex`.
 As a coroutine, it reports each result to `yyLex` as a rule is matched and the corresponding action is executed.
 Then with each result coming from `rules`, `yyLex` calls `yacc` that is present as its argument, before `yyLex` repeats the next cycle of reading another character from the stream and so on.

-- `stream` introduces an input stream and takes two arguments, `r0` and a string. `r0` can be any user-determined value of type `r`, and will be returned as a result from `analyzer` when the end of stream is reached.
-String is a list of characters to be served as the stream.
-Instead of a string, a bytestring or anything from an instance of `Stream` class can be used as well.

 - `yyLex` takes a user-defined function called `yacc`, which has type of `a -> m b`. `yacc` is a monadic function, taking each `a` that results from actions when their corresponding patterns are matched, and returning `b` under the user-determined monad `m`.
 The monad `m` will usually be the `IO` monad or some transformed monad of `IO`, but any monad will be ok.
 The monad result `b` is currently not used and can be anything, but is reserved for a future extension and will be possibly used to communicate with the stream to control it.